 In finance and law enforcement, complex decision-making is being left to the AIs with increasing frequency.
 But in the excitement of actually getting these systems to work, have we stopped to make sure they are working well?
 If there is even the tiniest bit of bias in data sets, it will spread and replicate on a massive scale as the systems are used more and more across the world.
 And this means the exclusionary nature of bias is going to spread like a virus.

 And here comes the Algorithmic Justice League, Coding for Justice, and finding ways to introduce the idea of full spectrum data sets to eliminate inclusion bias, and a system to audit the algorithms.
 They want to make sure the systems have been given the data they need to do the job correctly.
 Joy, keep that red cape close by; the world needs you.

-When we develop a new tool in scientific research, it has to be tested for validity and variability.
+When we develop a new tool in scientific research, it has to be tested for validity and variability in order to generate unbiased decisions.
 We have to audit the results, and confirm the statistics.
 Sometimes setting a new piece of scientific research before the editorial board of a peer-reviewed journal is like watching a bunch of wolves stare at a rabbit, drool dripping from their blood-stained muzzles.
 But there is no question that, after the peers tear into the research and check under every piece of data for some random variable that is screwing up the works, the study doesn’t have any obvious problems like a skewed data set, or bias in the study directions.